kaneargentaro/upskill-2023/JavaScript Algorithms and Data Structures Masterclass/data-struct-cheatsheet.md

 	Binary heaps are similar to tree structures, where it can either be
 		- Max Binary Heap
 			- Must have at most two child nodes
-			- Value of arent node is always grater than it's child node
+			- Value of aren't node is always grater than it's child node
 			- Parent is greater than the children
 			- Compact - all nodes are filled out as much as possible and left side is filled out first.
 		- Min Binary Heap